seanauff/node-red-torque/README.md

 # node-red-torque
 A Node-RED flow for capturing data sent from the Torque OBDII app and creating a formatted JSON message.
-Example configuration provided for storing the data in an InfluxDB database via MQTT sent to telegraf.
+Example configuration provided for storing the data in an InfluxDB database via MQTT sent to Telegraf.

 ## Dependencies